emmano/emmano.github.io/_posts/2016-04-21-Dagger 2 and Testing: bye-bye setComponent().md

 }
 {% endhighlight %}

  There is a little gotcha here.
 We cannot simply create a class that extends `Application`.
 This will generate a `ClassCastException` inside `MainActivity.onCreate()` because we are casting our `Application Context` to a `DaggerApplication`.
 In order to solve this problem, we make `DaggerTestApplication` extend `DaggerApplication`.
-The next step is to inject our test object, `MainActivity` with our newly created `DaggerTestApplicationComponent`.
+The next step is to inject our test object, `MainActivity`, with our newly created `DaggerTestApplicationComponent`.

  We build the project and realize that we do not have an instance of `DaggerTestApplicationComponent`.
-In fact, if we try to look at the generated code we realize there is no generated code at all for our test package.
+In fact, if we try to look at the generated code we realize that there is no generated code for our test package.
 This is because the `apt` plugin does not tell the dagger annotation processor look for `Components` in our `test` directory.
 We need to tell it to do so manually by adding the following to `build.gradle` inside the `dependencies{}`:

 {% highlight groovy %}